qupath/qupath-docs/docs/intro/installation.md

 ## Linux

 Download and extract the `.tar.xz` file.
-You'll probably have to use `chmod u+x /path/to/QuPath/bin/QuPath` to make the launcher executable.
+You might have to use `chmod u+x /path/to/QuPath/bin/QuPath` to make the launcher executable (but you might not).

 QuPath for Linux was compiled on Ubuntu - with best efforts made to include all dependencies, so you shouldn't need to install anything else.